 - Decide on a topic for your blog.

-- How to get a FREE domain (your website name).
+- How to get a website domain (your website name).
 This usually costs at least $15 dollars!

 First things first, why am I even sharing with you how much money I am making from my blog?